Death of Edgar Allan Poe: Chronology

-Poe stayed in Richmond from July to September 1849 to explore a possible magazine venture.
+Between July and September 1849, Edgar Allan Poe stayed in Richmond, Virginia, to explore a possible magazine venture.
 He arrived there still suffering the effects of what he described as a cholera attack accompanied by hallucinations, insistent that he had not been drinking.
-He recuperated and gave well-received lectures and readings to pay his expenses.
-He departed on September 27 for his home in New York City, having decided to relocate for an editor job and remarry.
+Poe recuperated and gave well-received lectures and readings to pay his expenses.
+He departed on September 27 for his home in New York City, having decided to relocate for an editor job and to remarry.

-No reliable evidence exists about his whereabouts until a week later on October 3, when he was found delirious in Baltimore at Ryan's Tavern (sometimes referred to as Gunner's Hall).
+No reliable evidence exists about Poe's whereabouts until a week later on October 3, when he was found delirious in Baltimore, Maryland, at Ryan's Tavern (sometimes referred to as Gunner's Hall).
 A printer named Joseph W. Walker sent a letter requesting help to Joseph E. Snodgrass, an acquaintance of Poe.
 His letter reads as follows: